-LONG-TERM GOALS FOR 2030(+)
+LONG-TERM GOALS FOR 2026(+)

-- 1. Achieve Excellence to achieve a level of consistent, predictable and sustainable national performance whereby British Columbia is delivering athletes with FIS World Cup podium potential to the National Ski Team program on a regular basis. - 2.
-Strengthen Capacity To have developed within Cross Country BC a broadly-based institutional structure of excellence to complement Nordiq Canada's Long Term Athlete Development Model.
+- 1. Achieve Excellence to achieve a level of consistent, predictable and sustainable national performance whereby British Columbia is delivering athletes with international potential to the National Ski Team program on a regular basis. - 2.
+Strengthen Capacity to have developed within Cross Country BC a broadly-based institutional structure of excellence to complement Cross Country Canada's Long Term Athlete Development Model.
 This structure will encompass Cross Country BC and member clubs as well as their programs and events such that athletic ability is recruited, assessed, nurtured and respected in a logical and consistent manner throughout the continuum from entry to national levels. - 3.
-Increase Participation to achieve a provincial stature whereby cross-country skiing is recognized as the ideal winter fitness and lifestyle activity for all people in all regions of British Columbia. - 4.
+Increase Participation to achieve a provincial stature whereby cross-country skiing is recognized as the ideal winter fitness and lifestyle activity for people in all regions of British Columbia. - 4.
 Province-wide Implementation to have developed an effective, full service club system in communities throughout British Columbia.